 The answer, he claims, is that "These are all symptoms of the sacred-secular divide (SSD)."
 He goes on to explain what the SSD is, asking "Is the church herself limiting the gospel?"

 This New View might offer a deep way to address the error of what is known as the Sacred-Secular Divide.
 It does not just answer these "Why?" questions but provides a theology that provides a different way of looking at things.
-So that not only are answers to "Why?" found, not only are answers found to "What can we do?", but the very questions themselves fade into meaninglessness because they no longer need arise.
+So that not only are answers to "Why?" found, not only are answers found to "What can we do?"
+This page also takes the idea forward to suggest some ways in which the SSD infects Christians today that Mark Green had not thought about.
+It also suggests that the very questions themselves, which the SSD generates, fade into meaninglessness because they no longer need arise.

 This has caused no end of damage.
 Mark Green mentions some points at which the sacred-secular divide goes against Scripture. |